Should I Transfer My Pension?

 - You’ll only have to deal with one provider which could make life simpler.

-- If you decide to buy an annuity when you want to take benefits, you’ll only receive one payment each month (if you choose to have your income paid monthly), this can feel more familiar as it will probably mirror how your salary was paid.
+- If you decide to buy an annuity, when you want to take benefits, you’ll only receive one payment each month (if you so choose) this can make managing your income more manageable because it will mirror how you were paid when you were working.

 - If you’re likely to buy an annuity, you could receive a better annuity rate as your account will be bigger and some companies offer better rates depending on the size of your pension account.

-Should you decide to receive an income via ‘flexible drawdown’, having all your pension monies in a single pot will provide a more focused approach to calculating the level of income you could receive.
+- Should you decide to receive an income via ‘flexible drawdown,’ having all your pension savings in a single pot will provide a more focused approach to calculating the level of income you could receive.